gustavodiasag/clox/NOTES.md

 >
 > 3. In fact, an initializer is *prohibited* from returning any value at all since the value would never be seen anyway.

+# Optimizing bytecode instructions

+An usual optimization technique for a bytecode virtual machine is to combine a series of opcodes that tend to happen repeatedly, after the compilation process, so that the overhead of decoding and dispatching each instruction by itself is eliminated at some level.
+This combination is often called a **superinstruction**, given that it fuses bytecode into one unit that translates to the same behavior as the separated sequence.

+The challenge of that approach is determining which instruction sequences are common enough to benefit from this optimization.
+Every new **superinstruction** claims an opcode for its own use and there are only so many of those to go around.
+So if too many of them is added, a larger encoding for the opcodes is required, which then increases code size and makes decoding all instructions slower.